expressjs/compression/README.md

 Node.js compression middleware with modern codings like brotli and zopfli.

-**Note:** this project was forked from `compression`, the standard Express/Connect compression middleware, and it stands on the shoulders of that impressive project.

 The following compression codings are supported:

   - deflate
   - gzip
   - brotli
   - zopfli (for asynchronous compression of static assets)

+In addition, if a response contains an ETag, `shrink-ray` will cache the compressed result for later requests and even re-compress it asynchronously at the highest possible compression (using zopfli for gzip and deflate and brotli quality 11 for brotli).
+This makes it possible to use the best possible compression algorithms for static content without having to sacrifice runtime performance.

+The combination of caching and use of better compression algorithms makes `shrink-ray` serve static files in [our benchmark](./benchmark) 3x faster than `compression` while using only one quarter as much CPU time.

+**Note:** this project was forked from `compression`, the standard Express/Connect compression middleware, and it stands on the shoulders of that impressive project.

 ## Install